christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 ### PCA
-PCA on annotated, log2(x+1) transformed count data suggests that the major batch-related factor is library size.
+PCA on annotated, log2(x+1) transformed count data suggests that (as expected) batch is the major driver of PC1 and PC2.
+Oddly, RFZ-7 shows up with the Retina 6 samples, while the other Retina 7 samples cluster on their own.
+Not sure what's going on there...**maybe a timepoint difference?**

+I was hoping the major batch-related factor would be library size, but from the number of assigned fragments in featureCounts, it looks like that isn't the case.
+Hmm.

-Differences by tissue show up by PC3 and carry through to PC6, which is cool.
+Still, the tissues start clustering by PC3 and carry through to PC6.
+That's cool.

-There might be a problem with D from Retina 7...
+There might be a problem with D from Retina 7...?
 It's further from the other D samples on PC3-7 than I'd expect.
 But it isn't crazy far, so I'll leave it in for now.

-If necessary, I can run ComBat and check that it doesn't remove the tissue-based differences, but it may not even be necessary.
+If necessary, I can run ComBat and check that it doesn't remove the tissue-based differences, but it may not be necessary.
 Since the tissues cluster so well on PC3-6, I have a hunch that these samples can actually be analyzed together.
 That would be helpful, because if the batch-related differences are major enough to prevent that, the HiSeq samples can't be used for differential gene expression analysis.
 It's 1 retina per batch for those, and we can't get statistics with N=1.

 (If necessary, there's a package called GFOLD for analyzing single replicate data.
 Paper is here: https://academic.oup.com/bioinformatics/article/28/21/2782/235811.
 X. Shirley Liu is an author, and it seems legit on Biostars.
 It isn't really DE analysis, but it's an advanced method for ranking fold changes across samples for potential follow-up.)

 - [x] Label Retina 7 into its own batch instead of keeping it in the same batch as Retina 6.
 I think they're from the same library but the samples were prepped with different protocols, as Susana mentioned that she thinks she submitted too much RNA for the Retina 7 samples.